helium/HIP/0019-third-party-manufacturers/BorIoT-HIP19.md

 We provide 2 SKUs gateway prototypes.

-- Pi4 Helium Hotspot Miner for Outdoor (A brand new product, in development)
+- Pi4 Helium Hotspot Miner for In-Door Version (A brand new product, in development)
-- Pi Compute Module 3, for In-door Version (A brand new product, in development)
+- Pi Compute Module 3, for Out-Door Version (A brand new product, in development)

 Expected Release Date: Q4 2021
 More LoRa gateways, including the Helium light hotspot, are developed in progress and will be released soon.